 - leaving it with another person of "suitable age and discretion within the household" if the tenant is not home, or

-- posting it on the door and mailing a copy of the notice to the tenant (*if you mail a copy of the notice to the tenant you must allow an extra day for mail, effectively making it a "four-day notice.")
+- posting it on the door and mailing a copy of the notice to the tenant (*if you mail a copy of the notice to the tenant you must allow an extra day for mail, effectively making it a "fifteen-day notice.")

 Following the notice requirements is important if you want a tenant to leave the premises.
 If the tenant comes up with the entire amount of the rent within the fourteen-day period, including any applicable late fees, the landlord is required to accept payment.
 Partial payments do not have to be accepted by the landlord.